-A COVID-19 Temporary Catering Authorization authorizes the on-sale consumption of those alcoholic beverages for which the licensee has on-sale privileges on property that is adjacent to the licensed premises, that is under the control of the licensee, and where bona fide meals are being served.
+A COVID-19 Temporary Catering Authorization authorizes the on-sale consumption of those alcoholic beverages for which the licensee has on-sale privileges on property that is adjacent to the licensed premises, and that is under the control of the licensee.

-The Department will grant these temporary authorizations only for areas in which bona fide meals may be served for on-site consumption in accordance with state and local health and safety directives, and the temporary authorization will be conditioned on the licensee adhering to such directives.
-The temporary authorization is limited to the service of alcoholic beverages during times in which bona fide meals are being served in the area temporarily licensed under this authorization.
-Bona fide meals required by this relief may be prepared and served by the licensee or any other person or business under an agreement with the licensee.
+The Department will grant these temporary authorizations only for areas in accordance with state and local health and safety directives (which includes approval for the county to move into Stage 2 by the California Department of Public Health), and the temporary authorization will be conditioned on the licensee adhering to such directives.
+The temporary authorization is limited to the service of those alcoholic beverages in the temporarily approved area that are authorized under its license.
+Such service of alcoholic beverages is subject to the same privileges and restrictions that apply on the licensee’s permanently licensed premises.
 The tied-house laws that limit the business relationships between retail licensees and non-retail licensees remain in effect and will be enforced with the following exception: a non-retail license that does not operate a bona fide eating place may contract with a retail license to be a meal provider for the non-retail licensee under the temporary relief if there is no undue influence or quid pro quo.
 However, a non-retail licensee cannot be a meal provider to a retail licensee as this would be a prohibited thing of value to the retail licensee.

 All conditions applicable to the permanently licensed premises shall remain in effect and subject to enforcement, except as to any conditions that the Department has determined will not be enforced under other Notices of Regulatory Relief.
 Although conditions may or may not be placed on the temporary catering authorization at the time of issuance, if the Department determines that operation of the temporarily authorized area is contrary to public health, safety, or welfare, new or additional conditions may be added to the temporary catering authorization after issuance or it may be cancelled.